Norwegian identity card: Development and introduction

 With the introduction of the National ID Card, a number of major banks announced that they would be discontinuing the ID section on bank cards.
 Some stated that bank card ID would be an opt-in for their customers, while others stopped offering IDs entirely.
 An all-out retirement of bank card IDs may happen at a future date, once the National ID Cards have been fully implemented.

+By February 2024 around 1.2 million Norwegian ID cards had been issued since their introduction in November 2020.

+There has been trouble because the card was initially less well known in Norway and therefore not accepted.
+For example, airlines has occasionally (due to a lack of staff training) not accepted it for flights from Norway to other Schengen countries.

+From 1 April 2025, the non-travel version of the ID card is also available to EU/EEA citizens who hold a Norwegian national identity number, intended for use as official identification within Norway only.
+This will later become available for all foreign residents (outside the EU/EEA).

 Issue

 ID cards are issued by the Norwegian Police Service.
 The issuing of ID cards uses the same framework as for issuing Norwegian passports and the two can be issued as part of the same transaction.
 There are 77 police stations equipped to issue passports and ID cards, and many smaller police stations no longer issue passports.
 This has been enacted to improve the quality of authenticating people and reducing the chance of false documentation being issued, in part due to a 2015 report from the Office of the Auditor General that showed lack of security measures related to issuing passports.